 Ego and all thoughts of fame and fortune are other reasons to refuse to give away expertise because for starters, the person on the receiving end will forget you exist so fast it will make your head spin.
 Don’t count on being heralded as their savior or thanked when they got their investor and made their first few millions.
 The law of non-attachment, and practice of letting go of ego, vanity and greed have all been my own personal head games.

 Giving Away Expertise Is Not Always Welcome, But Be Thankful Anyway

-I created two guidelines for helping people for free.
+I created three guidelines for helping people for free.

 1. Don’t make assumptions.

 When I get overzealous and plow ahead, ignoring my own rules, I get so nervous that I step into the dialog, back off, return to the conversation, dance around anything that could possibly be interpreted as an insult, decide I insulted anyway and end the conversation out of my own personal terror.

 In my personal introspection into giving from my heart, I read where the reward is in being thankful that I could provide any help at all and by giving away expertise for free I have been celebrating and honoring the gifts I received.